bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 elements than total number of substrings checked by the first method.
 Thus, the total complexity of the whole algorithm is
 $$ O(N^3) $$

+Alright, let's take a pause and look back.
+What we've discussed so far is actually the time complexity.
+You might ask about the space complexity of our solution, and it is an absolutely valid question.
+Let's talk about it in the following chapter.

+## Space complexity
+Space complexity helps us understand how the needed space changes depending on the input data.

+How do we figure it out for our case?
+The selected approach uses an auxiliary set for storing the substrings.
+Essentially, the answer to the above question will be how big this set can get.

+We've already discussed that the implementation generates $$ O(N^2) $$ substrings.
+In the worst case the set will end up having all these substrings.
+The worst case is when each substring is unique and when none of them has duplicated letters.

+Again, the length of substrings can vary and is roughly $$ N/2 $$.
+This gives us space complexity $$O(N^3)$$.
+Here both time and space complexities have the same values but that's not necessarily the case for every algorithm.

-## Conslusion
+## Conclusion

 Congratulations!
 We have just solved a medium task.
 Wasn't it fascinating?

-We created a simple implementation, which is easy to invent and understand.
+We have created a simple implementation, which is easy to invent and understand.
-We need to keep in mind that the complexity of this algorithm is quite high.
-While the input string is short this may have no difference, but with longer inputs it can become a performance concern.
+We need to keep in mind that the time and space complexities of this algorithm are quite high.
+While the input string is short this may have no difference, but with longer inputs it can become a performance amd memory concern.
 In the next post, we will discuss how to make the algorithm faster.

 See you later and happy coding!